 - support enabling activities, e.g. capacity development and knowledge brokerage.

-For the next meeting, the International Science Council was asked to convene the insights and ideas of the global scientific community on the critical priorities for science that will support and enable societies to accomplish the goals by 2030.
-To this end, the ISC has launched a global call for inputs to shape a priority action agenda for science.
+The International Science Council was asked to convene the insights and ideas of the global scientific community on the critical priorities for science that will support and enable societies to accomplish the goals by 2030.
+To this end, the ISC launched a global call for inputs in October 2020 to shape a priority action agenda for science, with more than two hundred submissions that formed the basis for A Framework to Unleash Mission-Oriented Science discussed at the 2nd Global Forum of Funders.

 Here’s what the science funding and scholarly community are saying about the decadal initiative: